Unlisted27/merchanteer/devlog.md

  - Mail system, basically a delay on contract completion
 ## Player notes
 - Contracts now take between 2 and 5 days from their completion for the exchange to recieve notice of their completion
+## Bug fixes
+- Fixed the bug where ships would often not return to port, the issue was that we were storing time from 0 instead of from the current day :facepalm
 ## Dev notes
 - Contracts now check for completion BEFORE checking for expiry
+- Port objects now require GameTime on creation